translate/virtaal/docs/suggestions.rst

 ===
-- When selecting a unit, select the translated text so that it can be overwritten. -- is this a good idea, I would rather see fuzzy units highlighted, translated left unhighlighted and Ctrl-A able to select all text DB.
+- When selecting a unit, select the translated text so that it can be overwritten. -- is this a good idea, I would rather see fuzzy units highlighted, translated left unhighlighted and :kbd:`Ctrl+A` able to select all text DB.
 - <del>Check that row hints work in Windows.</del>
 - <del>Add syntax highlighting for the active unit's source text.</del>
 - Make more attractive: